TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Investigate why is changing maps moving to spectator
+    - same thing when entering playtesting
+    - probably something with faction remapping
+    - is it connected to the vars != nullptr crash?

 - RCON should show maps on the server, not the local ones

 - On the official server, would be best to have a separate folder for custom maps